cseveren/cseveren.github.io/_pages/about.md

 ## Welcome!

-I am a postdoctoral scholar in health economics at the University of California, Irvine.
-My research uses empirical methods to evaluate how health and labor policies affect access to care, health behaviors, and economic well-being.
-Current projects examine Medicaid dental benefits, paid sick leave mandates, hearing aid coverage, and telehealth expansion.
+I am a Postdoctoral Scholar in Health Economics at the University of California, Irvine.
+My research uses empirical methods to evaluate how Health and Labor Policies influence access to care, health behaviors, and economic well-being.
+Current projects examine Medicaid Dental Benefits, Paid Sick Leave Mandates, Hearing Aid Coverage, and Telehealth Expansion.

 <br>